jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 In the extreme, an application might encounter errors as a result of receiving incompatible answers, particularly if a server operator (incorrectly) assumes that different DNS queries for the same client always originate from the same source address.
 This is most likely to occur if name-based selection is used, as queries could be related based on information that the client does not consider.

+## Resolver load distribution

+Any selection of resolvers that is based on random inputs will need to account for available capacity on resolvers.
+Otherwise, resolvers with less available query-processing capacity will receive too high a proportion of all queries.
+Clients only need to be informed of relative available capacity in order to make an appropriate selection.
+How relative capacities of resolvers are determined is not in scope for this document.

+# Poor distribution algorithms {#bad-algorithms}

+Random allocation to a resolver might be implemented:

+    i = rand() % n

+Similar drawbacks can be seen where clients iterate over available resolvers:

+    i = counter++ % n

+Whether this choice is made on a per-query basis, these two methods eventually provide information about all queries to all resolvers over time.
+Domain names are often queried many times over long periods, so queries for the same domain name will eventually be distributed to all resolvers.
+Only one-off queries will avoid being distributed.

+Implementing either method at a much slower cadence might be effective, subject to the constraints in {{discontinuous}}.
+This only slows the distribution of information about repeated queries to all resolvers.

 # Further work {#furtherwork}

 TBD

+--- back

 # Acknowledgements {#ack}

 The authors would like to thank Christian Huitema, Ari Keränen, Mark Nottingham, Stephen Farrell, Gonzalo Camarillo, Mirja Kühlewind, David Allan, Daniel Migault and many others for interesting discussions in this problem space.

---- back

-# Poor distribution algorithms {#bad-algorithms}

-This appendix examines some of the drawbacks of simple distribution schemes.

-## Random

-A per-query random allocation to a resolver might be implemented:

-    i = rand() % n

-This has the drawback of providing information about all clients to all services over time.
-While this happens slowly, and does not affect names that are not regularly visited, it still seems to be a serious problem in this approach.

-## Round-robin

-The clients can also choose to use a new resolver service either for every query or upon client boot:

-    i = counter++ % n

-This has largely the same downsides as the random algorithm.